2019 Latin Grammy Awards: Complete List of Winners

 Performers like Rosalia, Bad Bunny and more dazzled on the red carpet in their signature looks before heading into the arena where singers like Natalia Jimenez, Christian Nodal and more participated in an amazing medley of music from across all genres.
 Then host Ricky Martintook it away in a showstopping marbled suit jacket.

-But enough about the show, to see who took home the prized gramophone, check out the full list below!
+But enough about the show—to see who took home the prized gramophone, check out the full list below!

 Record of the Year